Calhoun County Middle/High School (West Virginia)

-Calhoun County Middle/High School is a coeducational public school serving grades 5 - 12 in Mount Zion, West Virginia.
-In addition to the Middle/High School there are two elementary schools.
-The elementary schools are located at Arnoldsburg and Pleasant Hill.
+Calhoun County Middle/High School is a coeducational public school serving grades 5–12 in Mount Zion, West Virginia served by Calhoun County Schools.

 History

-Calhoun County High School was originally erected in the township of Grantsville, West Virginia.
+Calhoun County High School was originally instituted in the township of Grantsville, West Virginia.
 Later on, due to an aging building, a new school building was constructed in Mount Zion, West Virginia.
 The newly constructed building, in addition to providing updated facilities, changed the structure of the Calhoun Education System.

 2012-2014

 The Calhoun school system has been plagued with rising debt over the past few years.
 Despite financial problems, the Calhoun County Board of Education, in 2012, commissioned the building of the Arnoldsburg School.
 The Arnoldsburg elementary school was completed in 2013, with state of the art furnishings.
 Nothing from the old building was moved to the new structure.
 In 2014, the county faced a deficit of over 800,000 dollars.
 With the rising debt and the loss of students, the board of education proposed a new levy to raise needed funds from Calhoun County residents.
 In the wake of the financial upheaval many of the county's extracurricular programs were at risk of being discontinued.